Management and Security powered by Landesk

 The pages in this section configure malware and ransomware auto-remediation.
 Auto-remediation is disabled by default.
 You need to click Enable on the Auto remediation page if you want to enable auto-remediation and configure the Triggers and Actions pages.

-Note that there for additional ransomware protection, the application control agent settings under Security > Enpoint security > Application control can Restrict access to physical drives and Auto detect and blacklist crypto-ransomware.
+Note that for additional ransomware protection, the application control agent settings under Security > Enpoint security > Application control can Restrict access to physical drives and Auto detect and blacklist crypto-ransomware.

 Endpoint Security monitors the real-time log files created by major antivirus software products.
 When these products detect malware, they will write entries to their log file.
 However, different vendors identify malware with different names.
 Because of this, you need to identify how your antivirus vendor logs the malware you care about.
 Refer to the following vendors' links for keywords.